awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/eksctl/launcheks.md

 ### Create an EKS cluster

-The following command will create an eks cluster with the name `eksworkshop-eksctl` and create 2 nodes.
-We will use these two on-demand nodes to deploy
+The following command will create an eks cluster with the name `eksworkshop-eksctl` .It will also create a nodegroup with 2 on-demand instances.

 ```
-eksctl create cluster --name=eksworkshop-eksctl --nodes=1 --alb-ingress-access --region=${AWS_REGION} --node-labels="lifecycle=OnDemand,intent=control-apps" --asg-access
+eksctl create cluster --version=1.13 --name=eksworkshop-eksctl --nodes=2 --alb-ingress-access --region=${AWS_REGION} --node-labels="lifecycle=OnDemand,intent=control-apps" --asg-access
 ```

+eksctl allows us to pass parameters to initialize the cluster.
+While initializing the cluster eksctl does also allow us to create a nodegroup.
+The nodegroup will have one single node and it will bootstrap with the labels **lifecycle=OnDemand** and **intent=control-apps**.

 {{% notice info %}}
-Launching EKS and all the dependencies will take approximately 15 minutes
+Launching EKS and all the dependencies will take approximately **15 minutes**
-{{% /notice %}}

-{{% notice note %}}
-eksctl allows us to pass parameters to initialize the cluster and a nodegroup.
-The nodegroup will have one single node and it will bootstrap with the labels **lifecycle=OnDemand** and **intent=control-apps**.
 {{% /notice %}}